devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 Learn more about the workspace directory and working directory on [Structure](https://github.com/devonfw-tutorials/tutorial-compiler/wiki/Structure).

-Note: No background scripts are running and katacoda user don't have to manually execute them.
+Note: No background scripts are running and Katacoda user don't have to manually execute them.

 ### executeCommand <a name="executeCommand"></a>
 #### parameter